anseok83/thdm/README.md

 * Google chart (https://developers.google.com/chart/)

   Google chart APIs to plot instantaneous and past sensor data with line and gauge charts.
+I've used the example code in [ESP8266 Webserver using Google Chart Objects](http://www.esp8266.com/viewtopic.php?f=29&t=3229) article to use Google char API by using Arduino board (Wemos D1) alone (without any database and Node.js servers).

 ## History